-Los Angeles for 26 years in a number of capacities, from distribution
+Los Angeles for 29 years in a number of capacities, from distribution

 system engineering to load forecasting for the 7,300 MW power system

 serving four million customers, rate design, and the promotion of energy

 Terry received an electrical engineering degree from University of

 California at Los Angeles, a Masters degree in power engineering from

-University of Southern California, where she also received an Executive Masters in
+University of Southern California, where she also received an Executive

-with special concentrations on Scandinavia, Iceland, and
+and Europe, with special concentrations on Scandinavia, Iceland, and

 Certified Energy Manager and Green Building Engineer.
 She currently

 lives in a solar-powered home.